basho/basho_docs/content/riak/kv/2.1.4/add-ons/redis/using-rra.md

 We assume that the Redis client (`redis-cli`) is installed, either alongside the Redis server or on a test machine.

 You will need the list of Riak KV and Riak Redis Add-on host:port combinations.
-For testing, Riak KV values are obtained via the HTTP port.
+For testing, Riak KV values are obtained via the [HTTP API][dev api http].

 ## Run the Read-Through Test